 That rediscovered time I have in front of me (my husband doubts that I might last that long, but I feel equal to it) still puzzles me.
 From the list of things to buy, I acquired an elegant fork and knife that I intend to take with me to Germany.
 Next time I go to the supermarket, I will also buy a soup spoon and a little desert spoon.
 It is a cute, spindle design vaguely evoking high-tech chopsticks; the steel seems good quality.
-The Maison de la Recherche where I live provides kitchen utensils and cutlery but they are grey in colour, and of the cheapest kind, as if I lived in less than a decent Dutch prison.
+The Maison de la Recherche where I live provides kitchen utensils and cutlery but they are grey in colour, and of the cheapest kind, as if I lived in less than a decently designed Dutch prison.

 Europe and its forks.
 Europe and porcelain plates.
 Europe and books.
 Europe and Persian carpets.
 Europe and living another half a century.
 Europe and not giving up.